mattrussell2/unit_test/README.md

 Each test must be a function which has
   1) a void return type
   2) no input arguments

+Each test, even accross multiple testing files, must have a unique name.

 ### Makefile
 unit_test requires a Makefile with a target names 'unit_test', which requires a file unit_test_driver.cpp, and which will build an executable 'a.out'.